SchedulingHearingOnFiveTryptamines/SchedulingHearingOnFiveTryptamines.github.io/_posts/2022-06-08-DEA-Scheduling-Hearing-documents.md

 On January 14th, 2022, the US government [proposed to make five tryptamine compounds illegal](https://www.federalregister.gov/documents/2022/01/14/2022-00713/schedules-of-controlled-substances-placement-of-4-hydroxy-nn).
-Mindstate Design Labs and Tactogen Inc, represented by Calyx Law and Ytter Coleman LLP, are working together to oppose this regulation and have requested a scheduling hearing.
-Tactogen's motivations are detailed [here](https://tactogen.com/news).
-This site serves as a repository for documents generated during this process.
+Mindstate Design Labs and Tactogen Inc, represented by Calyx Law and Yetter Coleman LLP, worked together to oppose this regulation and requested a scheduling hearing.
+Tactogen's motivations were detailed [here](https://tactogen.com/news).
+A hearing was scheduled and we began to prepare for us.
+Facing this opposition, the government has withdrawn its proposal and now plans to reassess the need to ban the five tryptamines.
+This site serves as a repository for documents generated during the process.

 Documents with associated dates:

+Government Exhibits:
 [GE 12.pdf](https://github.com/SchedulingHearingOnFiveTryptamines/SchedulingHearingOnFiveTryptamines.github.io/files/9075298/GE.12.pdf)
 [GE 11.pdf](https://github.com/SchedulingHearingOnFiveTryptamines/SchedulingHearingOnFiveTryptamines.github.io/files/9075301/GE.11.pdf)
 [GE 10.pdf](https://github.com/SchedulingHearingOnFiveTryptamines/SchedulingHearingOnFiveTryptamines.github.io/files/9075302/GE.10.pdf)